Visual arts

 Students can choose from two courses at Year 11 either Visual Art Visual Art (Painting/Printmaking) or Digital Visual Art (Photography/Design).
 The course allows students to explore and share their story visually.

-The Year 12 and 13 courses split into four separate disciplines.
+The Year 12 and Year 13 courses are split into four separate disciplines.
 Students can choose from the following courses: Art Design, Art Photography and/or Art Painting/Printmaking.

-View examples of Scholarship Examination portfolios by St Paul’s Collegiate art students here and an example of a Scholarship Examination report of work here and here.
+View examples of Scholarship Examination portfolios by St Paul’s Collegiate art students here and an example of a Scholarship Examination report of work here.

 Top Art